-Cooperative transmissions or cooperative diversity is a relatively new physical layer approach which helps to achieve performance gains similar to multiple-input multiple-output (MIMO) enabled transmissions in wireless networks compared to traditional single-input single-output (SISO) links.
-With cooperative transmissions, several nodes with single antennas form what can be considered as a virtual antenna array to assist each other with the transmission of messages.
-When a virtual antenna array is created only for transmitting to a single receiving node, the approach is called virtual multiple-input single-output (vMISO) transmissions [1].
+Cooperative diversity is a relatively new physical layer approach which helps to achieve performance gains similar to multiple-input multi-output (MIMO) enabled transmissions in wireless networks compared to traditional single-input singleoutput (SISO) links.
+With cooperative transmissions, several nodes with single antennas form a virtual antenna array to assist each other with the transmission of messages.
+When a virtual antenna array is created only for transmitting to a single receiving node, the approach is called virtual multipleinput single-output (vMISO) [1].
 The way vMISO works is as follows.
-A cooperative transmission is initiated by a source node multicasting (or broadcasting) a message to a number of cooperating relay nodes, which then send the message to the destination node (together with the source node) using techniques such as space-time coding.
+A cooperative transmission is initiated by a source node multi-casting (or broadcasting) a message to a number of cooperating relay nodes, which then send the message to the destination node (together with the source node) using techniques such as space-time coding.
 The destination node combines the signals from the source and relays appropriately to decode the message.
 Cooperative transmissions exploit a fundamental feature of the wireless medium: the ability to achieve diversity through independent channels created between the multiple transmitters and the receiver, because these channels are likely to fade independently.
-In the case of SISO transmissions, the channel has a certain probability of being in fade.
-With vMISO, unless all of the multiple independent channels are in fade, the information in the signal has a good chance of being recovered at the receiver.
-The resulting advantages (that have been widely studied previously at the physical layer-see for example [2]) are a better bit-error rate (BER) for a given transmission rate and/or a longer transmission range for a given BER while consuming the same amount of transmission power compared to non-cooperative transmissions.
-These advantages can also provide energy efficient routing and a longer lifetime in the case of sensor networks.
-We will use cooperative transmissions and vMISO interchangeably in this

-Unfortunately, from a security point of view, cooperative transmissions suffer from drawbacks.
-The benefits of cooperative transmissions arise from the fact that with more relay nodes, a higher order of diversity can be achieved, thus improving the BER and/or range.
-However, at the same time, security threats increase with the involvement of additional parties to the communication since they may all not be honest and trustworthy nodes.
-For example, even if one of the nodes that form the virtual antenna array is malicious, it can disrupt the transmission, or it can transmit garbled symbols in order to both corrupt the transmission and perhaps drain the batteries of honest nodes.
+The resulting advantages (widely studied previously at the physical layer [2]) are a better bit-error rate (BER) for a given transmission rate and/or a longer transmission range for a given BER while consuming the same amount of transmission power compared to non-cooperative transmissions.
+These advantages can also provide energy efficient routing and a longer lifetime for sensor networks.
+From a security point of view, cooperative transmissions suffer from drawbacks.
+With more relay nodes, a higher order of diversity can be achieved improving the BER and/or range with cooperative transmissions.
+However, at the same time, security threats increase with the involvement of additional parties to the communication.
+For example, even if one of the nodes that form the virtual antenna array is malicious, it can disrupt the transmission, or it can transmit garbled symbols in order to both corrupt the transmission and drain the batteries of honest nodes.

-The relationships between the number of relays, the number of malicious nodes, the number of hops, and delivery success probabilities are not trivial to determine and also depend on parameters such as the path-loss exponent.
-In this paper, we develop an analytical framework for evaluating when cooperative transmissions may be more beneficial than SISO transmissions in sensor networks with a mix of honest and malicious and/or compromised nodes.
-For this evaluation, we employ as the performance metric, the probability of successful reception of packets.
-While this framework could be applied to any multi-hop wireless network, we will consider here a sensor network with multihop transmissions where key pre-distribution schemes may be employed for additional security [3].
-Key predistribution allows pairs of sensor nodes to establish secure communications if they share a key.
-However, with key pre-distribution, not all pairs of sensor nodes share a key, although many pairs do.
+In this paper, we develop a framework for evaluating the performance difference between using cooperative transmissions or not for successful reception of packets in sensor networks with a mix of honest and malicious and/or compromised nodes.
+While this could apply for any multi-hop wireless network, we consider here a sensor network with multi-hop transmissions where key pre-distribution schemes may be employed for security [3].
+Even with key pre-distribution, not all pairs of sensor nodes share a key, but many pairs do.
 Thus, it is very likely that each SISO link on a route from a source to the destination is secure when there are no compromised nodes.
-The presence of compromised nodes may however disrupt communications along a path from the source to the destination and data packets may not successfully reach the destination.
+The presence of compromised nodes will however disrupt a path from the source to the destination and data packets will not successfully reach the destination.
 As the number of hops to the destination increases, the chance of a successful reception at the destination drops.
-When cooperative transmissions are employed with vMISO, for the same link reliability, the number of hops to the destination may be reduced making it more likely that the packet is successfully received at the destination (see Fig. 1).
+When cooperative transmissions are employed with vMISO, for the same link reliability, the number of hops to the destination may be reduced making it more likely that the packet is successfully received at the destination (see Figure 1).
 The reduction in the number of hops increases as the number of cooperating nodes increases.
-This however does not come freely in a network with a mix of honest and malicious nodes.
-Since every pair of sensor nodes may not share a key, even without compromised nodes in the network, a vMISO transmission may potentially accept cooperation from a node that is not necessarily honest (i.e., from nodes that may not share keys with the transmitting node).
-Additionally, if some of the nodes that share keys are compromised, in such cases, vMISO may fare worse than longer SISO links.
+However, not all of the potential cooperating nodes may share a key and/or some of these nodes may be compromised or malicious.
+In such cases, vMISO may fare worse than longer SISO links.